 In English, our pupils will continue to work on the spelling patterns they have begun in previous years, but this year there is less of a focus on phonics and more emphasis on understanding and learning the spelling rules, as well as attention to prefixes and suffixes.

-Spelling word list for Years 3 and 4
+Spelling word list for Years 3

 How many of these 100 words can you spell?

 Develop writing skills

 In writing, our pupils focus on creativity and writing styles; looking at settings, language style, and character within their writing.
 Our pupils will also study different genres of writing such as poetry and play scripts.

 Maths in Year 3 has more of a times tables focus.
 Quick recall of the required 3, 4, 8, and 50 times-tables (as well as the 2, 5, and 10 times-tables they’ve already learned in Year 1 and 2) is important as they form the foundation for a large majority of the work the pupils will cover within the year.